-A decision-making tool to establish the best means of working with people
+A decision-making tool to establish the best method of working with people

 Some benefits of face-to-face interactions are undeniable in terms of the increased ability to gather non-verbal communication, direct observation of the person in their own environment, and of the environment itself.
 There are instances, however, where this way of interaction is not necessary, does not add value, or could be too intrusive for the individual.

-This decision-making tool supports social workers and social care practitioners to decide the best format, or combination of formats, for a given interaction.
+This decision-making tool supports social care practitioners to decide the best method, or combination of methods, for a given interaction.

-It can be used for any social care interaction including provision of information and advice, assessment, Mental Capacity Assessment, care and support planning, or simply a regular catch-up to see how a person is doing.
+It can be used for any social care interaction and/or intervention including provision of information and advice, assessment, Mental Capacity Assessment, care and support planning, or simply a regular catch-up to see how a person is doing

-The options for interaction in the decision-making tool are:
+The options explored for interaction in the decision-making tool are: